protesilaos/my-website/_books/2024-09-27-amber-hope.md

 the prevailing conditions.

-I wish to believe that Amber hoped for the same thing I do: that we experience each other unencumbered by grand schemes.
+I wish to believe that Amber hoped for the same thing I do: that we experience each other unencumbered by grand schemes and peremptory rules.
 Will this ever happen?